-This course will expand your skills, knowledge and experience of art and design and will help develop your critical language.
-It is specifically designed to enable you to make better informed decisions about higher education.
-It will also enhance your understanding of the many fulfilling career opportunities in this field.
+You will expand your skills, knowledge and experience of art and design and develop your critical language skills.
+The pathway has specifically been designed to enable you to make better informed decisions about higher education.
+It will also provide continued opportunity for you to develop basic skills including maths and English and enhance your understanding of the many fulfilling career opportunities in this field.

 Candidates must be aged 18 years and over and should have one of the following:

-Candidates must also have five GCSEs at grade C or above, including English Language.
+Candidates must also have five GCSEs at grade 4 [C] or above, including English Language and Maths.

 Mature applicants will need to provide evidence of their ability within an art and design field.
 Applicants will be interviewed, must provide a reference and must present a portfolio of current work.